MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-payloads.md

            The name value that you entered is added to the message body as a link to the phishing URL.
 On the **Code** tab, the link value is `<a href="${phishingUrl}" target="_blank">Name value you specified</a>`.

+         > [!TIP]
+         > To add images, copy (CTRL+C) and paste (CTRL+V) the image into the editor on the **Text** tab.
+The editor automatically converts the image to Base64 as part of the HTML code.
+The maximum payload size for a simulation is 4MB.

        - **Code** tab: You can view and modify the HTML code directly.

        - **Replace all links in the email message with the phishing link** (**Credential Harvest**, **Link to Malware**, **Drive-by URL**, or **OAuth Consent Grant** techniques only): This toggle can save time by replacing all links in the message with the previously selected **Phishing link** or **Link for attachment** URL.
 To take this action, toggle the setting to on :::image type="icon" source="media/scc-toggle-on.png" border="false":::.